The ultimate goal

 Related websites can be found on the links page, i.e. Apple Records, The Beatles, Billy Preston, Mary Hopkin etc.

-The website is best viewed at a screen resolution of 1280 x 1024 pixels.
+The website is best viewed on an Apple iPad, but also on a PC with a minimum screen resolution of 1280 x 1024 pixels.

 The early years of Apple Records